jxp/phonegap-desktop/readme.md

 Current Status:

 Merged changes from flocsy and diegolamonica
-Added warning message if JSON data cannot be loaded Added section headings and links to API docs
+Added warning message if JSON data cannot be loaded
+Added section headings and links to API docs
 Firefox keyboard issue was caused by My Homepage extension

 Next Steps:

 Add Cordova File API methods
-Look at using new getUserMedia method for camera capture (latest release of Chrome)
+Look at using new getUserMedia method for camera capture (latest release of Chrome, Opera beta)
 Investigate overriding Firefox geolocation